AikaHorizon333/RTR105/Chapters/BashModFiles.md

 ```
     touch <file_name_1> <file_name_2>..etc

-    # This will create files from a-h letters.
+    # This commad will create files from a-h letters.

     touch someName{a..h}

 ```